 From the theatre, we shimmied over to our favorite hotel, the Corinthia in Whitehall Place, so that we could have a pre-dinner cocktail at the trendy Bassoon Bar.
 It’s a beautiful and low-key space with excellent cocktails.
 We know the manager there and he always takes wonderful care of us.
 They also have yummy nibbles.

 AAC, CPA tiptoes through the tulips as we leave the Corinthia

-After lazing around the Bassoon Bar for an hour or so, it was time to get back on the road and head over the Hawksmoor Air Street, one of several Hawksmoor establishments throughout London.
+After lazing around the Bassoon Bar for an hour or so, it was time to get back on the road and head over to Hawksmoor Air Street, one of several Hawksmoor establishments throughout London.
 It’s basically a steak house, but really well done.
 We shared a couple of apps, a beauty of a beef fillet, yummy sides, a lovely Malbec and, for dessert, a very special Sticky Toffee Pudding.

 The aforesaid Sticky Toffee Pudding at Hawksmoor Air Street

 By then, it was time to tube it back to the Hilton.
 Piccadilly Station was just 2 minutes from the restaurant and, within an hour, we were back at our digs.

 AAC, CPA retraces his steps after our 8-hour London adventure

 By the time we got back to our room, the combination of not sleeping too much the night before and all of the day’s activities conspired to send us right to bed.
 We set a 6:00 AM wakeup call, slept fitfully and, now, here we are awaiting our flight, which we will board in about 30 minutes.

 AAC, CPA fortifies himself before boarding our flight.

 The flight board